Ibrahem-Ali-99/Advanced-IR-System-Benchmark/README.md

-# Advanced-Information-Retrieval-System-for-CORD-19
+# Information Retrieval System

-Overview
+## Overview

-This project implements a comprehensive Information Retrieval (IR) system with a focus on advanced retrieval and re-ranking techniques.
+- This project implements a comprehensive Information Retrieval (IR) system with a focus on advanced retrieval and re-ranking techniques.
 Built using the PyTerrier framework, it provides a robust foundation for classic and neural-based retrieval models, evaluated with standard IR metrics.

-Key Features
+Key Features & Technical Overview
+Classic IR Foundation

-Classic IR Foundation: Establishes a robust baseline with PyTerrier, featuring an inverted index and standard retrieval models (TF-IDF, BM25).
+- Built a robust baseline using the PyTerrier framework, with an inverted index supporting standard retrieval models like TF-IDF and BM25.

-Advanced Query Expansion:
+## Advanced Query Expansion

-Implements RM3, a classic pseudo-relevance feedback model.
+- Implemented and benchmarked a classic pseudo-relevance feedback model, RM3.

-Introduces a custom neural query expansion using Sentence-BERT (SBERT) embeddings to identify semantically similar terms from initial documents, enhancing query richness.
+Engineered a custom neural query expansion technique using Sentence-BERT (SBERT) embeddings to find semantically similar terms from initial documents and enrich the original query.

-Two-Stage Neural Re-ranking Pipeline:
+## Two-Stage Neural Re-ranking Pipeline

-First-pass retrieval using BM25 to generate candidate documents.
+- Developed a first-pass retrieval stage (using BM25) to generate an initial set of candidate documents.

-Second-stage re-ranking with two BERT-based models:
+- Designed and implemented two powerful BERT-based re-ranking models for the second stage:

-MonoBERT (Pointwise): A cross-encoder scoring individual query-document relevance for precise ranking.
+### MonoBERT (Pointwise): A cross-encoder that individually scores the relevance of each query-document pair for fine-grained ranking.

-DuoBERT (Pairwise): A model comparing document pairs (doc_i, doc_j) per query to refine ranking accuracy.
+### DuoBERT (Pairwise): A more advanced model that learns relative preferences by comparing pairs of documents (doc_i, doc_j) for a given query, improving ranking accuracy.

+## Rigorous Evaluation

-Rigorous Evaluation: Compares performance across BM25, TF-IDF, RM3, SBERT-Expansion, MonoBERT, and DuoBERT using metrics like nDCG, MAP, and P@10.
+- Conducted a thorough performance analysis comparing all implemented systems (BM25, TF-IDF, RM3, SBERT-Expansion, MonoBERT, DuoBERT) using standard IR metrics like nDCG, MAP, and P@10.

+## Interactive Demonstration

-Interactive Demonstration: Deployed as a Gradio web interface for real-time queries, enabling side-by-side model comparisons.
+- Deployed the full system into a user-friendly Gradio web interface, allowing for real-time queries and side-by-side comparisons of the different retrieval models.